-Various service boards and committees in Narcotics Anonymous produce a number of different kinds of publications.
+Narcotics Anonymous World Services produces a number of different kinds of publications.
 However, only NA-approved literature is appropriate for reading in Narcotics Anonymous meetings.
 Selections from NA-approved books and pamphlets are usually read at the beginning of an NA meeting, and some meetings use them as the core of their format.
 NA-approved literature represents the widest range of recovery in Narcotics Anonymous.

-Groups often make other kinds of NA publications available on the literature tables at their meetings: the World Service Conference Digest, various NA service bulletins and handbooks, The NA Way Magazine, and local NA newsletters.
+Groups often make other kinds of NA publications available on the literature tables at their meetings: various NA service bulletins and handbooks, The NA Way Magazine, and local NA newsletters.
 However, literature of any sort produced by other twelve-step fellowships or other organizations outside NA is inappropriate for display on our literature tables or reading at our meetings.
 To do either implies an endorsement of an outside enterprise, directly contradicting NA's Sixth Tradition.